Mary Lou Fulton College for Teaching and Learning Innovation policies

 5. falsifying academic records

-The academic integrity officer handles all questions and concerns related to academic integrity violations in the Mary Lou Fulton Teachers College.
+The academic integrity officer handles all questions and concerns related to academic integrity violations in the Mary Lou Fulton College for Teaching and Learning Innovation.
 Both students and faculty can contact the academic integrity officer to report an academic integrity violation or to ask questions related to academic integrity policies and procedures.

 Notice of nondiscrimination